gterzian/Python-Parallel-Collections/README.md

 ####Changes in 0.2
 Version 0.2 introduces a simple functional interface to the package which should be favored over using the classes directly.
-The "parallel"  function returns an object matching the type of the data structure/generator passed as argument to it. the "lazy_parallel" returns a similar object expect that the result of any map/reduce/filter operation will only be evaluated on demand, allowing you to chain calls without intermediary evaluation.
+The "parallel"  function returns an object matching the type of the data structure/generator passed as argument to it, which supports the map/flatmap/reduce/filter methods. the "lazy_parallel" returns a similar object expect that the result of any map/flatmap/reduce/filter operation will only be evaluated on demand, allowing you to chain calls while avoiding intermediary evaluation.

 One API change to note: